|Country:||United States of America (USA)|

 Some hops just taste better together.
 We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
 We found that Citra, Simcoe, Nelson Sauvin, Mosaic & Sabro hops are commonly used alongside the Strata hop.
 This is not a complete list, but should give you a good idea of what hops are commonly used together.

 Here is the relative frequency of the top 5 hops that are used with Strata:

 Beer Styles using Strata Hops

 Some popular beer styles that make use of the Strata hop include IPA, Pale Ale, Stout, Sours, Saison, Pale Ale & Lager.

 Strata is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
 Some popular examples of commercial beers that use 100% Strata hops in their recipes are Lowercase Brewing Strata IPA & Worthy Strata IPA.

 If the Strata hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Strata substitutions.

 Experienced brewers have chosen the following hops as substitutions of Strata:

 Unfortunately, there is no lupulin powder version of the Strata hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.